kube-bind/kube-bind/guides/local-setup-with-kind.md

 ## Backend cluster

 The backend cluster we'll prepare in this section will provide a kube-bind compatible backend that will provide a controller for a demo resource "MangoDB" we'll consume in another cluster later.

+> What is MangoDB?
+It is just an example CRD to demonstrate kube-bind's capabilities and testing, without any workloads.
+See its definition in [/test/e2e/bind/fixtures/provider/crd-mangodb.yaml](/test/e2e/bind/fixtures/provider/crd-mangodb.yaml).

 ### Step one: create the Backend cluster